issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-1.rst

 For the Hubbard model on a triangle with one hole, it is known that the **perfect ferromagnetism** becomes ground state.
 Please check that.
-It may be interesting
-to see the effects of the sign of the transfer integrals (what happens if you take t = 1 ?).

 If you want know the mechanism of the ferromagnetism, please see